Pro-Ject Primary E review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

-It’s the most affordable traditionally designed Pro-Ject turntable – the brand’s similarly priced Elemental deck has a platter that sits over a long and thin, plank-like chassis (imagine a pizza draped over a wooden serving board).
-And the E is also more or less a twin of the Pro-Ject Primary, another great turntable.
+It’s the most affordable traditionally designed Pro-Ject turntable – and has claimed top spot in our best budget record players buying guide for many years now.
+This E model is also more or less a twin of the older Pro-Ject Primary, another great budget turntable.

 Like most twins, there are a few key differences that set the two apart.
 The Primary E’s power supply is built into the deck rather than the plug; it is only available in black rather than the Primary’s red or white options; and it costs a little less than the original model.